mathesar-foundation/mathesar-wiki/team/worklogs/mukesh.md

 ---

 ## Actively working on
-- Writing the Installation Project proposal for the upcoming cycle
+-

 ## Backlog
 - Review Rajat's final Internalization PR

-- Review the PR's opened by Varsha
+## 2023-08-17
+- Update the Installation Improvement project based on feedback from Ghislaine and Kriti
+- Sync with Anish
+- Team meeting
+- Community event

+## 2023-08-17
+- Write up the Installation Improvement project
+- Sync with Ghislaine

 ## 2023-08-16
 - Reply to the "Installing on user db" email